 How Long Does a Root Canal Take?

-February 2, 2023Do Root Canals Hurt?
+Do Root Canals Hurt?
 Everything You Need To Know

-March 28, 2023When your dentist tells you that you may need a root canal, you probably aren’t too thrilled at the thought.
+When your dentist tells you that you may need a root canal, you probably aren’t too thrilled at the thought.
 However, in many cases a root canal treatment can be the one solution to persistent tooth pain or infection.

+If you’re searching for a root canal in Bellevue, it’s important to understand both the cost and what the procedures entails.
 Root canals are nonsurgical procedures during which a dentist removes infected pulp and bacteria from inside the tooth.
 The main goal is to preserve the natural tooth — that avoids extraction.

 If you’re unfamiliar with root canals, you probably have lots of questions: